LiuYuancheng/PLC_and_RTU_Simulator/IEC_104_PLC_Simulator/readme.md

 ------

-### Use Case Example: One Rung Ladder In IEC104 PLC Simualtor
+### Use Case Example: One Rung Ladder In IEC104 PLC Simulator

 This use case will show to build a simplified IEC104 PLC simulator using the designed simulation framework.
 We'll simulate a basic one rung ladder logic process with signal points representing both physical sensor values and HMI (Human Machine Interface) inputs.
 The circuit diagram we want to implement is this :